-Remove the screws securing the RAM cover.
+Remove the screw securing the CPU thermal cover.

 There are two memory module ports.
 Place the new memory module in the slot, matching up the notch along its connector rim with the tooth in the connection slot.
 When the module is secured, please press down gently until it snaps into place.